Skip to content

-Diabetes Medication Overdoses in Children
+Diabetes medication: Overdoses in children

 For young children, there is no safe dose of pills to treat diabetes.
 Even one pill can cause a child's blood sugar to drop dangerously low, causing seizures, coma, or death.